mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 UDS Packet on CAN
 -----------------
-In this chapter you will find information about UDS packets specific for CAN bus, therefore **applicable only for UDS packets that are transmitted over CAN bus**.
+In this chapter you will find information about UDS packets that are specific for CAN bus, therefore **applicable only for UDS packets that are transmitted over CAN bus**.